tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 `lines.scheduledDelivery`: the current delivery line, including open proposal or reopen requests, when using the simple delivery schedule.

 {% hint style="warning" %}
 The `scheduledDelivery` field **does** include any open supplier or buyer request.
-Be aware you always get back either the `Issued`, proposal or reopen request or `Confirmed` values dependent on the line and request status.
+Be aware that either the `Issued`, proposal or reopen request or `Confirmed` values are returned, dependent on the line and request status.
 {% endhint %}

   * `date`: the delivery date of this delivery line.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).